 The visitor can click on the screen print to be directed to the artist’s website: www.luciastudio.com

-To the left is In Another World.
+The photograph to the left is titled In Another World.

-Image Description: Ceramic sculpture of female figurative bust with eyes closed and peaceful expression.
+Ceramic sculpture of female figurative bust with eyes closed and peaceful expression.
 She is listening to music through black shell-inspired headphones, and has blue hair in motion with a textile texture imprinted.
 A green collar imprinted with lace patterns rises up from her shoulders toward her head.

-To the right is Balance.
+The photograph to the right is titled Balance.

 Image Description: Ceramic sculpture of head is upside-down and balanced on top of a very small pedestal.
 It is life sized with a white crackle engobe finish and black lace pattern imprint on top of head.
 The neck and top of shoulders face upward, creating an open vessel.